 Consumers don’t want to dispose of mounds of non-recyclable packaging every time they place an order online.
 Today’s fulfillment companies respond to this consumer demand.
 They use the minimum amount of packaging and infill needed for safe order delivery.
 They also choose recycled and recyclable materials to show the customer that you have a commitment to the environment.

 Sustainability is a value for your business, as well.
 Price competition and the imperative to provide free or low-cost shipping put a burden on your bottom line.
 Therefore, saving money in your logistics operations is vital.
 By reducing packaging, you save money on packing materials and shipping costs.
 Sustainability supports your company to survive and thrive in a competitive online marketplace.

 Scalable warehouse operations are essential to meet the increase in online shopping.
 Tech can help solve thorny space-management problems.
 That enables the modern warehouse to flex with changing demand for capacity.

 The Sears and Roebuck catalog provided home delivery for everything from socks to kitchen appliances.
 Most of today’s eCommerce orders weigh under one pound.
 However, online sales have expanded to routinely shipping larger and larger products.
 Consumers routinely order mattresses, paddleboards, and furniture for delivery.

-Warehouses like Red Stag Fulfillment have stepped up to the challenge.
-We have designed our fulfillment operations to safely and efficiently ship heavy and bulky products.
-Our aisles are extra wide to accommodate wide loads.
-We design our packing stations to handle oversized and heavy boxes.
-And we use technology to create the optimal packaging for each order and save on dimensional weight charges.
+Fulfillment companies like Red Stag Fulfillment have stepped up to the challenge.
+Our fulfillment operations can safely and efficiently ship heavy and bulky products, with extra-wide aisles to accommodate wide loads.
+Our packing stations are designed to be able to handle oversized and heavy boxes, and we use our volume pricing and institutional knowledge to help our clients who ship big items save on dimensional weight charges.